Long Eaton: Notable architecture

 There are several fine examples of industrial architecture in Long Eaton.
 Most have to do with its development as a lace-making centre.
 By 1907, the town housed almost 1,400 lace machines and the industry employed over 4,000 people (a quarter of the population).
+High Street Mill dates from 1857.
+West End Mill of 1882 was built alongside the Erewash Canal on Leopold Street.
+The adjacent Whiteley’s Mill was erected in 1883.
+Bridge Mill on Derby Road was built between 1902-06 by John Sheldon.
 One of the largest lace-making mills, Harrington Mill, was built in 1885.
 It took one and a quarter million bricks to build the 167-metre long factory and it has 224 cast-iron windows down one side.
 Harrington Mill is a traditional, four-storey, red lace mill, built by a consortium of manufacturers.
 The turrets on the sides house the original staircases.

 The floors above the shops in High Street and the Market Place show that large parts of the centre were built in Victorian or early 20th-century times.
 The New Central Building is an example of late Victorian architecture.

+Near the Market Place, the significant buildings are 1 Derby Road, Barclays Bank (1898) by Ernest Reginald Ridgway, 24 Market Place, Halifax Building Society, built as Smith's Bank, (1889) by Fothergill Watson (Grade II listed), Therm House (1838–39) by Dodd & Wilcox, 41 Market Place, HSBC bank, built as the Nottingham Joint Stock Bank and later the Midland Bank, (1892) by Albert Nelson Bromley (Grade II listed) and the NatWest Bank, (1903) by John Sheldon.

+Numbers 38 and 40 Market Place are particularly notable as being built in the Art Nouveau style by local architects Gorman and Ross.
+Number 38 is York Chambers built in 1901, and number 40 was built for the Midland Counties District Bank in 1903.
+Both are now Grade II listed.

+Gorman and Ross also provided the Carnegie Library on Tamworth Road, again in the Art Nouveau style, in 1906.
+The Long Eaton War Memorial Cross was erected in the Market Place in 1921.

 The High Street and Market Place were pedestrianised in the 1990s.
 The work to enhance the layout and paving of the town centre was completed in 2010.

 Transport

+Long Eaton railway station is sited on the Midland Main Line.
+It is served by two train operating companies: